pocesar/node-stratum/README.md

 var stratum = require('stratum');
 ```

+This module is really modular, you may use just one part of it, without having to touch other classes.
+For example, you may
+use the `stratum.client` and the `stratum.rpcserver` without `stratum.daemon` or `stratum.server`.

 You may, at any time, extend, overload or override any classes methods and instance methods (becauase it uses ES5Class module):

 ```js